docker-archive/deploykit/docs/tutorial/README.md

 The argument `./single.yml` is the path of local file, or a URL.
 This makes it possible to reuse templated specs from Github or other sources.
-The `-y` options tells Infrakit to interpet the input as YAML (because it accepts JSON by default).
+The `-y` options tells Infrakit to interpret the input as YAML (because it accepts JSON by default).

 Now list to see the instance: